TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

 * When should you use a class?
 * How do you write a class in your script file?
 * What is an instance of a class?
+* What is the difference between the CamelCase and snake_case styles of naming?
 * How do you instantiate a class?
 * How do you run some code whenever you make a new instance?
 * What should be done in the `initialize` method?